AliSoftware/alisoftware.github.io/_drafts/let-it-throw.md

 ```

 Man that was painful.
 To the point that many people were tempted to not even bother to check for errors and simply pass `NULL` there.
 Not very responsible and safe.

+[^nshipster]: For more info about how the old way to handle errors in Objective-C work, see [this great article by NSHipster](http://nshipster.com/nserror/).
+But today's article is about Swift and the new way, so let's not lose too much time about that old beast.

 ## Do you want to build a throw, man?